kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 }
 ```

+## How to use LaunchSettings in JetBrains Rider?

+As it turns out, `launchSettings` has been supported in `Rider` for a long time.
+They first introduced it in [November 2018](https://blog.jetbrains.com/dotnet/2018/11/08/using-net-core-launchsettings-json-rundebug-apps-rider/).
+As a matter of fact, to use `launchSettings` inside `Rider` you don't need to do a thing. `Rider` [automatically detects](https://www.jetbrains.com/help/rider/Run_Debug_Configuration_dotNet_Launch_Settings_Profile.html#creating-run-debug-configurations-based-on-launch-profiles) if your projects are using `launchSettings`.
+Not all features are supported, but using profiles of `commandName project` are.
+If you did provide MSBuild variable in `launchSettings` `Rider` will correctly pass them along.

+As for multiple start-up projects `Rider` offers the concept of compound configurations.

-## How to use Launch Settings from VS Code?
+## How to use Launch Settings from Microsoft VS Code?

 Since I initially started writing this article to use launch settings with `VS Code`, let's open with `VS Code`.
 When you open a .NET project in `VS Code`, you get prompted to create a `launch.json` file.
 If you missed the prompt, you could run the command `.NET: Generate Assets for Build and Debug`.
 A `launch.json` file is very similar to a `launchSettings.json`.
 Both options provide the means to choose a project, set command-line arguments and override environment variables.